dhruxvsharma/dhruxvsharma/README.md

 **Designer · Thinker · Vibe Coder** • Based in Jaipur, India

 I design things, break things, and occasionally make them work.
-I explore the space between **design, technology, and interaction**—where an idea meets the possibility of real experience.
+I explore the space between **design, technology, and interaction** where an idea meets the possibility of real experience.

 ---